sensein/brainkb-design-document/README.md

 ## Use Cases

 - **Extraction/Integration/Refinement:** BrainKB will provide features to extract knowledge from diverse sources, such as raw text and scientific publications, and integrate it with the knowledge represented via KGs.
-Additionally, BrainKB will also provides features to refine the extracted knowledge, e.g., through humans in the loop.
+Additionally, BrainKB will also provide features to refine the extracted knowledge, e.g., through humans in the loop.

 - **Cards:** The BrainKB web application allows easy visualization of the knowledge of interest to scientists/researchers stored in KGs and their corresponding interconnected knowledge.
 Figure 4 shows a snippet of the entity card from the BrainKB web application, which can be accessed at [http://beta.brainkb.org](http://beta.brainkb.org).